You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 If you are getting the BTEA you do not qualify for the maintenance component of the student grant but you can apply for a fee grant to cover the student contribution and any course tuition fees not already covered by the Free Fees Scheme.
 Essential field trip costs may also be covered under a fee grant.

 Please note, however, that people getting BTEA may not qualify for payment of a fee grant – unless they meet the terms and conditions of the student grant scheme.
-If you are getting the BTEA and wish to apply for these charges to be covered by a fee grant you should complete a grant application form as early as possible and submit it to your local authority or VEC.
+If you are getting the BTEA and wish to apply for these charges to be covered by a fee grant you should apply for a grant as soon as possible.

 Social welfare payments and the BTEA

-If you are getting a One-Parent Family Payment or a disability payment (Disability Allowance, Invalidity Pension or Illness Benefit ) you can choose to stay on your current social welfare payment and apply for a student maintenance grant or you can choose to transfer to the BTEA.
+If you are getting a One-Parent Family Payment, Jobseeker's Transitional payment or a disability payment (Disability Allowance, Invalidity Pension or Illness Benefit ) you can choose to stay on your current social welfare payment and apply for a student grant or you can choose to transfer to the BTEA.
 You will need to assess whether it is more beneficial for you to transfer to the BTEA when you go back to education or to remain on your current payment and apply for a student grant.
 Further information on these two options is set out below.

 If you are getting Jobseeker’s Benefit or Jobseeker’s Allowance, you will no longer meet the conditions of your payment if you go back to education (since you must be available for and seeking work).
 This means that you must transfer to the BTEA if you wish to keep a social welfare payment when you go back to education – see ‘People getting Jobseeker’s Allowance or Benefit’ below.

-People getting One-Parent Family Payment, Disability Allowance, Invalidity Pension or Illness Benefit
+People getting One-Parent Family Payment, Jobseeker's Transitional payment, Disability Allowance, Invalidity Pension or Illness Benefit

 Option 1: Transfer to BTEA